Summarize this article with AI

 What causes period weight gain?

+Does your period make you gain weight?
+Kind of, but not exactly.
+It’s actually your whole reproductive cycle.
 Your hormone levels fluctuate all month long.
 They usually peak twice: once around ovulation (for those with regular 28-day cycles) and again just before bleeding starts.

 The hormone affecting this is called progesterone, which is produced by your adrenal cortex and ovaries.
-When it peaks in your system, you’ll notice water retention before period — which can lead to bloating around your abdomen, arms, legs and breasts.
+When it peaks in your system, you’ll notice water retention before your period — which can lead to bloating around your abdomen, arms, legs and breasts.

 The rise in progesterone can also affect how your body metabolizes food and actually slows it down as it moves through your gastrointestinal system, leading to constipation .
 And when things aren’t moving normally, we tend to weigh a bit more.

 Ironically, weight gain associated with menstruation isn’t perfectly cyclical.
 It can vary from person to person, but typically starts in the weeks leading up to your period and ends three to five days after it begins.
-Period weight gain is usually temporary, and you will likely notice a decrease in weight as soon as menstruation ends.

 How much weight do you gain on your period?